dotnet/dotnet-docker/samples/aspnetapp/README.md

 This [sample](Dockerfile) demonstrates how to use ASP.NET Core and Docker together.
 The sample works with both Linux and Windows containers and can also be used without Docker.

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/r/microsoft/dotnet/).
 It builds and tests the application and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime image](https://hub.docker.com/r/microsoft/aspnetcore/).
-It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14) where appropriate.
+It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

 Multiple variations of this sample have been provided, as follows.
 Some of these are demonstrated below.
-You specify alternate Dockerfile via the `-f` argument.
+You specify an alternate Dockerfile via the `-f` argument.

 * [Multi-arch sample](Dockerfile)
 * [Multi-arch sample using microsoft/dotnet as base](Dockerfile.dotnetruntime)